Producing engaging and compelling content while supporting industry talent is at the heart of what we do.

 Corus is proud to support programs leading up to and during the Banff World Media Festival, one of which is:

-- The Corus Writer’s Apprentice Program offers five emerging and diverse Canadian writers the opportunity to attend the festival, network with producers and industry stakeholders and complete a two-week internship in the story department of a prime time series.
+- The Corus Writer’s Apprentice Program offers five emerging Canadian writers, from a diversity of backgrounds, the opportunity to attend the festival, network with producers and industry stakeholders and complete a two-week internship in the story department of a prime time series.

 Canadian Film Centre